 Master of Education (MEd), Interdisciplinary route

-Different topics invite applications each year, as noted in the section below.
-Students select from any of the topics when working towards a certificate in year 1 of the program route.
-In year 2 when working towards a diploma students may again select any of the available topics.
+In year 1 applicants will select one of the Interdisciplinary topics offered that admission year to earn a Graduate Certificate.
+In year 2 applicants will select one of the Interdisciplinary topics offered that admission year to earn a Graduate Diploma.
 In year 1 and 2 students may select topics similar in subject content or diversify and choose topics in completely different subject areas.
-The certificate and diploma parchments will include the name of the educational research study area: Interdisciplinary Studies.
-The third, and culminating, Educational Research Topic is necessary to fulfill requirements for the MEd, Interdisciplinary degree.
+In year 3, students will complete the third, and culminating topic, Educational Research, which is necessary to fulfill requirements for the MEd, Interdisciplinary degree.

 The fully online courses are held in both an asynchronous environment (D2L) and a synchronous (real-time) environment (Zoom) which allows instructors to virtually meet and talk with students and experience a live exchange of ideas, hear class presentations and do group work with access to a whiteboard.
 There are typically no more than 5 sessions over a 13-week term (Fall and Winter) and fewer over a 6-week term (Spring and Summer).
 For additional information regarding online delivery, please refer to the Online Delivery link under the Student Resources tab on the GPE website as well as the information found on the eLearning website.